Chamberezigbo/BookDirectory_/documentation.md

 ```

-## Thats all for user next will be router for books
+## That's all for the user next will be a router for books

-## Create book
+## Create a book

-> this router create book for the particular user authenticated with it
+> this router create a book for the particular user authenticated with it

 **ENDPOINT:** <https://secret-woodland-98197.herokuapp.com/books>